Controversial 'Abortion Reversal' Regimen Is Put To The Test

 Last October, Grossman and Kari White, a sociologist at the University of Alabama, Birmingham who studies family planning issues, wrote an editorial in the New England Journal of Medicine criticizing Delgado's research methodology, saying he used flawed statistics and didn't set rigorous criteria for the characteristics patients had to fulfill to be included in the study.

-"A systematic review we coauthored in 2015 found no evidence that pregnancy continuation was more likely after treatment with progesterone as compared with expectant management among women who had taken mifepristone," the editorialists wrote.
+"A systematic review we coauthored in 2015 found no evidence that pregnancy continuation was more likely after treatment with progesterone as compared with expectant management among women who had taken mifepristone," they wrote.

 "I think there's a big bias against abortion pill reversal," Delgado says in response.
 "ACOG typifies that bias by coming out with strong statements. ...
 This is a new science, but we have a substantial amount of data, and it's been proven to be safe."